ISISComputingGroup/ibex_developers_manual/WPI-Aladdin-Syringe-Pump.md

 The units for the rate can be selected but will only be set when setting the `RATE:SP`.
 You can resend the same set point to set newly selected rate units.

+## Connection notes

+Use supplied modem telephone cable into pump port labelled “computer port”, then use adapter supplied to connect to a female moxa cable and into moxa box

+For one pump it must be given address 0, see below.
+Additional pumps can be daisy chained using the “network” modem port on the first pump to connect to the “computer” port on a second.
+The additional pumps must each have a unique address.

+The manual says to power pump on after rs232 cable is attached

+The device has a configurable baud rate.
+See setup key below

+The device supports two rs232 modes: basic and safe.
+It looks like labview uses “basic” and attempts to turn off safe mode.
+A pump in basic mode can be controlled via an emulator like hyperterm.

+A triangle in top left of LED display is the “rs232 indicator” – indicates valid reception of a command at some point since power on.
+It looked like this triangle remained after cable was disconnected for example.

+### Notes from the “setup key” section of manual
+Hold diameter key to enter setup mode, you will initially get first configuration parameter “PF:” which is power failure mode.
+It will then cycle through each setup parameter after about 2 seconds.

+To change value of a parameter press an arrow key under value on LED display, to store new value wait two seconds or press any non-arrow key

+The Last two setup parameters are:
+* Ad  - the pump address, should be 00 for just one pump
+* nnnn – the baud rate, we use 9600 so make sure this number is displayed there

+If r232 error is displayed on LED panel, indicates a timeout in “safe communication mode”.
+We should not be in this mode anyway.
+Before the pump can operate, it needs to know syringe inside diameter – set this from front panel of device

+### Terminal emulator test
+If the pump is in basic rs232 mode, connect and send command VER followed by carriage return, should get a reply with the firmware version details

+### enabling basic mode if in safe mode

+You need to send the string `0x2 0x8 SAF0 0x55 0x43 0x3` where `0x` represents the hex value of the character to send